What are the challenges with reentry?

 Don't have a job?
-We will train you to get a job in trucking that pays really well and continue to place you into higher paying jobs for a period of 3 years after graduation.
+We will train you to get a job in trucking that pays really well and continue to assist you in finding higher paying jobs for a period of 3 years after graduation.

 How does all this work, and when can I start?

 We review your application.
 If it looks good, we move forward with an interview and let you know on the spot if you're accepted.

 - We get you your docs.
 If you already have them all, we move to step 4.

 We train you to get your permit and give you money upfront to pay for the exams.

 - You get your permit.
 If you like us and want to go to trucking school, you'll need to sign a Pay It Forward contract (See next section).